sul-dlss/DeveloperPlaybook/infrateam_first_responder.md

 ### Deploy 'em

-Use the `sdr-deploy` script to deploy all infrastructure projects (with **required additional deploys** noted below) via capistrano to deployed environments: https://github.com/sul-dlss/sdr-deploy
+Use the `sdr-deploy` CLI to deploy all infrastructure projects (with **required additional deploys** noted below) via capistrano to deployed environments: https://github.com/sul-dlss/sdr-deploy

-Note that you will need to be sure you can ssh into each of the VMs from wherever you are running the deploy script.
+Note that you will need to be sure you can ssh into each of the VMs from wherever you are running the `sdr-deploy` CLI.

 - **stage**: deploy to stage with script, then **run infrastructure-integration-tests** after deploy to stage (and|or qa).
   - before deploying, **warn #dlss-infra-stage-qa-use** in case there is active testing going on;  be sure to either comment out that app or coordinate with tester